Sandra Okonofua, Head Graduate Affiliate

 As a former Varsity swimmer, Katy loves all water-based sports and views daily exercise as a critical part of her well-being.
 She is also an avid foodie, cooking and exploring new restaurants whenever she gets a chance.

-Stephanie is a 4th year Ph.D. student in Mechanical Engineering and Materials Science.
+Stephanie Woodman Stephanie is a 4th year Ph.D. student in Mechanical Engineering and Materials Science.
 Her research area is soft robotics, and within that she specializes in stretchable and soft electronics, shape-sensing, and shape-morphing robots.
 Before starting at Yale, Stephanie received her bachelor’s degree from Boston University, where she discovered her love for research (and Boston).
+In her free time, she takes dance lessons of all kinds, sings Broadway tunes in the car, and is attempting to learn to mountain bike.
+She also has a passion for eating, but unfortunately not for cooking, and would one day like to go on a sea kayaking adventure. |

-Dmitriy Yakubov is a second-year MPP student at the Jackson School, focusing on international security and American foreign policy in Eastern Europe.
+Dmitriy Yakubov Dmitriy Yakubov is a second-year MPP student at the Jackson School, focusing on international security and American foreign policy in Eastern Europe.

 Dmitriy immigrated to the United States from Russia.
 He graduated from Carnegie Mellon University in Pittsburgh, Pennsylvania with a BArch and a BS in international relations and politics.
 He is a U.S. Navy Civil Engineer Corps officer and completed tours in Seabee battalions and SEAL teams, as well as at shore installations in the U.S. and Europe.